 Adolescent and Young Adult Cancer Awareness Week

 The first week of April is Adolescent and Young Adult (AYA) Cancer Awareness Week.
 This annual awareness week is an opportunity to shine a light on the unique challenges that teen and young adult cancer patients and survivors face.
+Learn about AYA cancers directly from the source by clicking on a thumbnail image below to meet some of our college scholarship recipients who were diagnosed as teenagers.

 According to the National Cancer Institute, about 89,000 young people (ages 15 to 39) are diagnosed with cancer each year in the United States—accounting for about five percent of cancer diagnoses in the United States.